EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 This section will cover how to download and set up PKHeX.
 For the GitHub repo, see [https://github.com/kwsch/PKHeX](https://github.com/kwsch/PKHeX).

+!!! quote

     PKHeX is a "Pokémon core series save editor, programmed in C#."

 #### Set up Folders